Tornevall/tornelib-php-netcurl/README.md

 ## Compatibility

-This library should be compatible with at least PHP 5.3 up to 7.0 (it is unconfirmed in 7.1 and the upcoming release of 7.2)
+This library should be compatible with at least PHP 5.3 up to PHP 7.2 (RC1)